 There are plenty of great choices of camping stoves out there, for car camping and backpacking.

-Each of them has their own unique features, and are ideal for different types of camping trips.
+Each of them has its own unique features and is ideal for different types of camping trips.
 We hope you learned a little something about the best car camping stoves and best backpacking stoves!